 The difference between complementary and alternative therapies

-This page has information about complementary therapies used by people with cancer and the difference between complementary and alternative therapies.
+This page has information about complementary therapies (CAMs) used by people with cancer.
+It tells you about the difference between complementary and alternative therapies.

 A complementary therapy means you can use it alongside your conventional medical treatment.
 It may help you to feel better and cope better with your cancer and treatment.
 It is important to discuss with your doctor any complementary therapy that you are thinking of using.